worawit/beaengine-fork/README.md

         CC_P,
         CC_NP,
         CC_ECXZ,
+        CC_SIGNED_IDX, /* marker for checking signed comparison */
-        CC_G = CONDITION_SIGNED_FLAG|CC_A,
+        CC_G = CC_SIGNED_IDX,
         CC_GE,
         CC_L,
         CC_LE
     };

-    #define BRANCH_MASK 0xFFFF0000
+The conditional type is same as conditional instruction from previous change item.
+The special value is CC_SIGNED_IDX.
+You can use to check for signed comparison.

+    if (disasm.Instruction.ConditionalType >= CC_SIGNED_IDX)
+        // the variable that is compared before is signed

+### INSTRTYPE.BranchType

+Now branch type is very simple as defined below.

     enum BRANCH_TYPE
     {
-        JmpType = 0x10000,
+        JmpType = 1,
-        CallType = 0x20000,
-        RetType = 0x40000,
+        CallType,
+        RetType,
-        LoopType = 0x80000,
+        LoopType

-        JE  = JmpType|CC_E,
-        // ...

-I hope you notice that jump and conditional jump is the same branch type.
-You can check condition value to know if a jump is conditional.
-Here is a sample code for checking this variable.

-    if (disasm.Instruction.BranchType & JmpType) {
-        if (disasm.Instruction.BranchType & CONDITION_MASK) {
-            // conditional jump
-            if (disasm.Instruction.BranchType & CONDITION_SIGNED_FLAG) {
-                // the variable that is compared before is signed }
-        }
-        else
-            // unconditional jump
-    }
-    else if (disasm.Instruction.BranchType & CallType)
-        // call
-	// ...

-	// or you can use switch
-	switch (disasm.Instruction.BranchType & BRANCH_MASK) {
-	    case JmpType:
-	        break;
-	    case CallType:
-	        break;
-	}

-There might be a pitfall for checking branching instruction.
-You have to do logical and with CONDITION_MASK before comparing to 0.
-Because CMOVcc, SETcc are not branch but they are conditional instruction.
-The value in LOWORD is not 0.

-Last I still keep "JE, JNE, JB, ...".
-But normally you do not need them because you can compare MnemonicId instead of BranchType.
+    };

+There are no more Jxx type.
+For an original code that compared it with conditional jump (JC, JB, ...), you have to change the comparision to MnemonicId.

     // code for original version
     if (disasm.Instruction.BranchType == JC)